geomacy/salt-ent-test/README.md

 # Classic Models Database

-This is an example for the [Community Catalog](http://catalog.cloudsoft.io/) of how to install a database (MySQL in this case) using Brooklyn's [Salt support](https://brooklyn.apache.org/v/latest/yaml/salt).
+This is an example for the Community [Blueprint Repository](http://blueprints.cloudsoft.io/) of how to install a database (MySQL in this case) using Brooklyn's [Salt support](https://brooklyn.apache.org/v/latest/yaml/salt).

 It demonstrates a blueprint that uses the SaltEntity to install MySQL very simply using the [formula from